Levothyroxine and Iron: Can You Take Them Together?

 Key takeaways

-• Take levothyroxine at least 4 hours apart from iron supplements, prenatal vitamins, and multivitamins with iron.
+• Take levothyroxine on an empty stomach with water, and keep iron supplements, prenatal vitamins, and multivitamins with iron several hours apart.

 • Affected thyroid products include Synthroid, Levoxyl, Unithroid, Tirosint, Euthyrox, and generic levothyroxine.